 Public transport and smarter mobility in our growing cities

-By Dr Jared Thomas, Research Manager, Behavioural Sciences, Opus
+By Dr Jared Thomas, Research Manager, Behavioural Sciences, WSP Opus Research

 Through a range of studies on multi-modal customer needs, we are developing a greater understanding of how future generations of New Zealanders want to travel.
 One of our key findings is that there is massive suppressed demand for public transport, and even greater suppressed demand for cycling and walking.
 Unsurprisingly, the immediate challenges for public transport are around greater convenience, with more frequent services and wider locations of coverage.
 However, the greatest demand for mode shift is for social and recreational trips, which has traditionally been where the car has dominated and where resources have been focused.
 Working alongside the future-focused New Zealand Transport Agency, our findings have contributed to their longer-term, customer-centric strategy.